Join a dedicated group of herbal enthusiasts to garden and learn alongside a professional medical herbalist.

 Medicine Making and Field Trips.

-SESSION TWO 8 WEEKS MAY 15 - JULY 7
+SESSION ONE 8 WEEKS MAY 15 - JULY 7

-SESSION THREE 4 WEEKS JULY 10 – AUGUST 4
+SESSION TWO 4 WEEKS JULY 10 – AUGUST 4

-SESSION FOUR 4 WEEKS AUGUST 7 – SEPT 1
+SESSION THREE 4 WEEKS AUGUST 7 – SEPT 1

 25 hours / week of gardening in exchange for board and lodging, with private room, linens, laundry, wifi, fully equipped kitchen, cooked lunch on working days, all basic pantry supplies and produce)

-A 4 or 8 week live-in session allows you to be totally immersed in learning to grow, harvest, process and use herbs and food plants from seed to finished product, to nourish and heal yourself, your community and the land.
+This intensive live-in program allows you to be totally immersed in learning to grow, harvest, process and use herbs and food plants from seed to finished product, to nourish and heal yourself, your community and the land.
 This program explains and explores how to grow, harvest, process and use your own herbs and food; providing practical tools, experiential learning, and taught classroom components to reach a wide range of students with diverse learning styles.

 Apprentices live and work on the farm, becoming part of a community of soil stewards and plant people.
 Apprentices participate in all aspects of growing and harvesting food and herbs in the gardens and the orchard, as well as maintaining the teaching gardens and amenity gardens.
 Innisfree runs a registered Botanic Garden and is open to the public on Saturday every week during the summer season, serving lunch and afternoon tea and giving guided garden tours.
 Apprentices may participate in all aspects of this from baking to customer service.